music-encoding/music-encoding/README.md

  * schemata: pre-built MEI schemas
  * source: Contains the source code to the MEI schema, expressed in TEI ODD.
 This includes the source code for the MEI Guidelines, and MEI Core.
  * tests: Unit tests for the MEI Schemas

- * tools: Tools for transforming other formats to and from MEI.
+In addition, samples of MEI-encoded files are available in the [sample-encodings](https://github.com/music-encoding/sample-encodings) project, and tools for working with and converting to and from other formats and MEI are available in the [encoding-tools](https://github.com/music-encoding/encoding-tools) project.

 # Building MEI